 Made by blending buckwheat with pig’s blood, kaszanka has a much softer texture than British black pudding, and literally falls apart in the mouth.

 While we Brits tend to leave our version of kaszanka for breakfast time, the Poles are a bit more relaxed, and it isn’t unusual to order a huge plateful of kaszanka and nothing else from the Polish Christmas markets!

 It may be a betrayal to Bury to say this, but I actually prefer kaszanka to Bury Black Pudding.

 Pronounced – zoopa og-oork-ova

-I am not a fan of gherkins (or pickled cucumber).
+I am not a fan of gherkins (or pickled cucumber), period.
 In fact, the only time I can say I really enjoyed eating pickled cucumbers was when I was crunching them as a chaser to pure vodka with a Russian guy in a hostel (but that’s another story).